bunthorngrun/bunthorngrun/README.md

-# Hi there, I'm Bunthorng Run 👋
+# Hi there, I'm Bunthorng

-### Mathematics Graduate | BME '26 | International Scholar
+### Mathematics Graduate | BME '26

 I am a mathematician and graduate of **@BME-Budapest**.
-My work focuses on the intersection of theoretical logic and complex geometric systems.
+My work focuses on the comparison of Equioptic and Apollonian circles in Cayley-Klein Disk Model.

 ---